ComPWA/PWA-pages/src/index.rst

 2. They provide a dynamic platform to collect and maintain knowledge on both PWA theory and software tools.

-As such, the pages consist two main components: :doc:`theory <theory>` and :doc:`software <software>`.
+As such, the pages consist three main components: :doc:`theory <theory>`, :doc:`analysis techniques <analysis>`, and :doc:`software <software>`.
 The theory pages are to be a collection of the basics of PWA theory, along with references to more in-depth sources.
 This is useful, because it is often difficult for newcomers to find their way around in the growing amount of PWA literature and experimental results.
+The analysis section visits some of the common statistics techniques that you need to be familiar with to do PWA.
 The software pages serve as a guide through the available software tools that are relevant to PWA software development.

 Currently, sub-projects of the PWA Pages are: